MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 * **Sensitivity page**: Insights about sensitivity labeling throughout your entire tenant.

 > [!NOTE]
-> * The full Purview hub report and its the dataset it is built on are generated in the admin monitoring workspace the first time any admin opens the Purview hub.
+> * The full Purview hub report and its associated dataset are generated in the admin monitoring workspace the first time any admin opens the Purview hub.
 > * The first time the report and dataset are generated, it may take a few minutes for them to display.
 > * Fabric admins can create new reports based on the dataset, but they can't edit the report or dataset directly.